-If you feel like something's not right with your therapy, or you're not getting relief from your symptoms, you should call your doctor.
-You can call Medtronic patient services for help with your device.
+If you feel like something is not right with your therapy, or you're not getting relief from your symptoms, you should call your doctor.

 Call your doctor if you experience any of these symptoms or changes: